Railway electrification in Malaysia: Seremban–Gemas

-On 23 May 2008, a joint venture between IJM and Norwest Corporation won a RM490.12 million contract from Ircon International to construct, commission and maintain infrastructure works for the electrified double-track project.
-The construction period is 21 months.
+On 23 May 2008, a joint venture between IJM Corporation Berhad and Norwest Corporation won a RM490.12 million contract from Ircon International to construct, commission and maintain infrastructure works for the EDTP.
+The construction period was to be 21 months.

 On 27 May 2008, a joint venture between Loh & Loh Corporation Bhd and Pasti Abadi Sdn Bhd won a RM273.01 million contract to construct, commission and maintain infrastructure works.
-The contract include site clearance, demolition and relocation works.
+The contract included site clearance, demolition and relocation works.

-On 26 January 2010, Chief Minister of the state of Malacca, Datuk Seri Mohd Ali Rustam said the work on the dual-track railway was 32.81% completed and it was expected to be operational by August 2012.
-Once completed, the travel time between Malacca and Negeri Sembilan will be shortened and new six-coach trains capable of carrying 350 passengers at 140 km/h will be used.
+On 26 January 2010, then Chief Minister of Malacca, Mohd Ali Rustam said the EDTP works on the railway were 32.81% completed and it was expected to be operational by August 2012.
+Once completed, the travel time between Malacca and Negeri Sembilan will be shortened and new six-coach electric trains capable of carrying 350 passengers at 140 km/h will be used.

-Part of the project, from Seremban railway station to Sungai Gadut Komuter station was completed in April 2011, and from Sungai Gadut Komuter station to Gemas railway station has been completed on 31 July 2013.
-The line was energised in stages starting with the Sungai Gadut - Rembau stretch in April 2013, Rembau - Batang Melaka stretch in early July 2013 and finally Batang Melaka - Gemas section in late July 2013.
-The line was completed on 30 October 2013.
+Part of the project, from to was completed in April 2011, and the stretch from Sungai Gadut to was completed on 31 July 2013.
+The line was energised in stages starting with the Sungai Gadut-Rembau stretch in April 2013, Rembau-Batang Melaka stretch in early July 2013 and finally Batang Melaka-Gemas section in late July 2013.
+The line was officially marked complete on 30 October 2013.

+Currently, the entire route between Seremban and Gemas is served by both the (until and KTM ETS services.